Should you proofread your resume backwards? Print out your resume? Give it to a friend to review? Yes, yes and yes — and that’s just a start.

 Proofreaders often focus on the body of the text and miss errors in headings.
 After proofreading the body, focus on the headings.
 Check for spelling errors as well as graphical errors.
 Are the headings consistently capitalized?
 Is each word in initial caps, or are they supposed to be in full capitals?
 Either way, they should be consistent.

 Also, remember to check fonts.
-Reich is the principal of a graphic design firm, Julia Reich Design.
-She recently conducted a search for a graphic-design intern and received a cover letter from a student at a nearby state university that was a prime example of poor proofreading.
+Reich, from Stone Soup Creative, recently conducted a search for a graphic-design intern and received a cover letter from a student at a nearby state university that was a prime example of poor proofreading.
 The letter was a Microsoft Word document that used Times as its text font.
-But where the applicant inserted the name of Reich's business, the font changed to Arial.
+But where the applicant inserted the name of Reich’s business, the font changed to Arial.

 Mid-document font changes such as this are common when an author copies and pastes into a document, and they betray the fact that he or she didn’t bother to proofread the document.